Qualifying Surviving Spouse (the Formerly Qualifying Widow/Widower) Tax Filing Status

 - In the year that the kidnapping took place, the child lived with you for more than half of the part of the year before they were kidnapped,

-- You would have been able to file as Qualifying Widow(er) if the child had not been kidnapped.
+- You would have been able to file as Qualifying Surviving Spouse if the child had not been kidnapped.

-How to File As a Qualifying Widow (Widower) with Dependent Child
+How to File As a Qualifying Surviving Spouse with dependent child

-You can claim the Qualifying Widow (Widower) filing status when you prepare and e-file your Form 1040 Tax Return on eFile.com.
+You can claim the Qualifying Surviving Spouse filing status when you prepare and e-file your Form 1040 Tax Return on eFile.com.
 Choosing your filing status is one of the first things you do when you start preparing your tax return online.
-We will then apply the correct filing status before applying the correct tax rates and standard deduction amount.
+We will then apply the correct filing status before applying the correct tax rates and standard deduction amounts.

 TurboTax® is a registered trademark of Intuit, Inc.